800-237-8389

 9.6.11.3 RF Emitting Devices.
 RF emitting devices shall meet the following requirements in addition to any other requirements determined by the AHJ:

+(1) RF emitting devices shall have the certification of the radio licensing authority prior to installation.
 (2) All RF emitting devices shall be compatible with both analog and digital communications, as required to be used by the radio licensing authority and the AHJ, simultaneously at the time installation.

 9.6.12 Power Supplies.
 At least two independent and reliable power supplies shall be provided for all RF emitting devices and other components of the system: one primary and one secondary.